 Whether they read, watch, or listen, consumers have more choices than ever when it comes to entertainment.
 There were the early days of “Netflix or Hulu?” but now there are hundreds of options, all eager to provide niche content for a monthly subscription.
 This creates heightened competition among media and entertainment companies for subscribers and advertising revenue.

 This competition creates a new dynamic: media companies must pay closer attention to their consumers’ desires.
 For decades, it was the distributor’s job to determine the best content for an audience, whether it was watching the evening news, reading the Sunday paper, or listening to one of a handful of radio stations.
 Now, the consumer has the power, and providers have to work harder to earn their attention and loyalty amidst a highly personalized digital-first experience.

 Those that survive will provide a user experience that keeps their audiences coming back.
 Their strategies will be more than guesswork: they will know, based on data, how users interact with their platform and content and can predict with confidence what will keep them coming back.
-Amplitude’s Digital Optimization System can give companies these key insights through product analytics, personalization, and experimentation.
+Amplitude’s Digital Analytics Platform can give companies these key insights through product analytics, personalization, and experimentation.

 1. Identify the Critical Event That Retains More Users

 The critical event is the action you want users to perform in order to be counted as truly “active” or “retained.”
 They’re the actions you want users to repeat every time they use your product.
 Media and entertainment companies can ask themselves, “How many hours do I need someone to watch?” or “How many articles does someone need to read?” before they are hooked.